Powis Street: 20th and 21st century

 The closure of the Royal Ordnance Factory in 1967 and the Siemens factory in 1968 proved to be a turning-point for Woolwich and decline set in.
 In Powis Street the effects became notable in the 1970s and 80s.
 Garrets closed in 1972; Cuffs in 1983; the RACS stores in 1985.
 Their buildings remained empty or were occupied by discount retailers and charity shops.
 Amidst the decline, the United Kingdom's first branch of McDonald's opened in Powis Street in 1974.
 Partial pedestrianisation came in the early 1980s, but by then the street had lost its appeal to shoppers who preferred modern shopping malls in Lewisham, Bexleyheath and Bromley.
 During the 2011 riots, several shops were looted and one was destroyed by arson.
 With the regeneration of the Royal Arsenal and other parts of the town, the street has seen some improvement in the new millennium, with the arrival of multiples like Starbucks (2008), Nando's (2010), Travelodge (2012), T.K.
-Maxx (2013), Dunkin' Donuts (2014), Granier (2015), Clockjack (2016) and Antic (expected to open in 2017).
-Marks & Spencer however, left Powis Street in 2014 (after more than a century) in order to open an M&S food hall at the Royal Arsenal two years later.
+Maxx (2013) and Dunkin' Donuts (2014).
+However, Marks & Spencer left Powis Street in 2014 (after more than a century) in order to open an M&S food hall at the Royal Arsenal two years later.
+Similarly, Starbucks closed in Powis Street around 2019 and reopened in the Arsenal in 2023.
 The west end of the street is still struggling, although both co-op buildings have successfully been restored and been given a new purpose.
 The longest established retailer is H. Samuel, jewellers since 1904 at 40 Powis Street.
 The freehold of most of the shops and apartments was held by Powis Street Estates Ltd. until 2014, then part of the portfolio was sold to Mansford LLP, and sold again to British Land in 2018.